alexjameslowe/python-launchpad/README.md

 ## Adding new dependencies
-This will build your virtual enviornment in an out-of-the way location and allow you to directly call your commands without needing to invoke a virtual environment.
-In addition, any changes you make to the requirments in Info.py will be picked up and the virtual environent will be updated as needed.
+Open up the <project_name>_info.py make any changes to the requirements that you want.
+And changes you make to these requirements will be picked up and the virtual environent will be updated as needed.
+What will happen is that the program will build your virtual enviornment in an out-of-the way location and allow you to directly call your commands without needing to invoke a virtual environment manually, which is a huge pain.

 Add this for the Long Path instructions for Windows.